 A stormy political climate ensued in Panama for the following decades, with frequent changes of administration.
 Presidents and other political figures were typically rabiblancos, or wealthy, white elites loathed by the generally poor and dark-skinned public.
 One especially controversial character in the political scene was Arnulfo Arias, a racist yet populist, one-time sympathizer of the fascist movement who would be voted into and thrown out of the presidency three times.
 Increasingly, Panamanians were discontented with the U.S. presence and, in particular, its control of the canal.
 In 1964, several U.S. high-school students in the Canal Zone raised the American flag at their school, igniting protests by Panamanian college students.
 The protests culminated in the deaths of more than two dozen Panamanians, an event that is now called “Día de los Mártires,” or Martyrs Day.

 By 1974, the U.S. had begun to consider transferring the canal to Panama.
-Arias was once again voted into power and after strong-arming the National Guard, he was deposed in a military coup led by Omar Torrijos Herrera, a colonel of the National Guard.
-Torrijos was an authoritarian leader but a champion of the poor who espoused land redistribution and social programs -- a "dictatorship with a heart," as he called it.
+Arias was once again voted into power, and after strong-arming the National Guard, he was deposed in a military coup led by Omar Torrijos Herrera, a National Guard colonel.
+Torrijos was an authoritarian leader but a champion of the poor who espoused land redistribution and social programs—a “dictatorship with a heart,” as he called it.
 His most popular achievement came in 1977, with the signing of a treaty with then-president Jimmy Carter that relinquished control of the canal to Panama on December 31, 1999.
 Also part of the treaty was the closing of U.S. military bases and the U.S. right to intervene only if it perceived a threat against the security of the canal.
 On July 31, 1981, Torrijos died in a plane accident.

 With Panama veering out of control, the U.S. began sending troops to bases in the Canal Zone.
 On December 20, 1989, the U.S. launched Operation Just Cause, led by 25,000 soldiers who pounded the city for 6 days, leaving anywhere from 500 to 7,000 dead, depending on whom you asked.
 Noriega fled and hid in the offices of the Vatican nuncio, where he asked for asylum.
-He later surrendered and was flown to the U.S., where he was tried, charged, and sentenced to 40 years in prison.
-The sentence was later reduced, though his fate is up in the air as he fights extradition to France, where he faces charges for money-laundering.
-Though Noriega also faces jail time in Panama if he returns, Panamanians are justifiably nervous about his release.
+He later surrendered and was flown to the U.S., where he was tried, charged, and sentenced to 40 years in prison, which was later reduced.
+In 2010, he was extradited to France, where he was charged with money-laundering, and then sent to Panama a year later, where he is serving a 20-year sentence.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.